WB Games Boston

-WB Games Boston (formerly Turbine Inc., then Turbine Entertainment Software Corp., and originally CyberSpace, Inc.) is an American video game developer.
+Warner Bros.
+Games Boston (formerly Turbine Inc., then Turbine Entertainment Software Corp., and originally CyberSpace, Inc.) is an American video game developer.

 The studio is best known for its massive multiplayer online role-playing games, Asheron's Call, Dungeons & Dragons Online, and The Lord of the Rings Online.

-On April 20, 2010, the company was acquired by Warner Bros.
+In April 2010, Warner Bros.
+Games Boston was acquired by Warner Bros.
 Home Entertainment for $160 million and became a part of Warner Bros.
 Interactive Entertainment (now Warner Bros.
 Games), the video game division of Warner Bros.
 Entertainment.

 History

-Turbine was founded as CyberSpace, Inc in April 1994 by Jeremy Gaffney, Jonathan Monserrat, Kevin Langevin, and Timothy Miller, some of whom were students from the Artificial Intelligence Lab at Brown University.
+Turbine was founded as CyberSpace, Inc. in April 1994 by Jeremy Gaffney, Jonathan Monserrat, Kevin Langevin, and Timothy Miller, some of whom were students from the Artificial Intelligence Lab at Brown University.
 In 1995, the company was based in Monserrat's mother's house with 12 staff members.
 They found an office in Providence, Rhode Island but later moved to Westwood, Massachusetts to better take advantage of the software engineers coming out of Boston's colleges.
 As CEO, Monsarrat used free food and office pranks to keep staff motivated.

 In 1995, the company changed its name to Turbine Entertainment Software Corp.
 In 1999, the company's first game, Asheron's Call, was released.
 It was notable for being the third 3D MMORPG, following the launch of Meridian 59 and then EverQuest.
 Its most notable feature, designed by Monsarrat, was a "loyalty" system giving new and experienced players incentives to work together.
 The Olthoi was the first monster developed for Asheron's Call, designed by Joe Angell.

 After Asheron's Call, the company went on to make a sequel, Asheron's Call 2: Fallen Kings, which came out in 2002 (just after the first Asheron's Call expansion).
 However, after only one expansion, Asheron's Call 2: Fallen Kings shut down in 2005.
 In the same year, Turbine Entertainment Software Corp. changed its name to Turbine, Inc.

 In 2006, Turbine released Dungeons & Dragons Online: Stormreach.
 Early reception was positive, but the game was criticised for poor solo play.
 In 2007, Turbine released The Lord of the Rings Online: Shadows of Angmar, which got positive reviews and was seen as a needed boost for the company.